polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ```

 The on-chain randomness accumulator is initialized only **after** the genesis
-block is produced, and its value is set to the hash of the genesis block.
+block is produced, and its value is set to the Blake2b hash of the genesis
+block.
+Each following entry of the randomness buffer is set to the Blake2b hash
+of the previous entry.

 Since block `#0` is generated locally by each node as part of the genesis
 process, the first block that a validator explicitly produces for Epoch
 `#0` is block `#1`.
 Therefore, block `#1` is required to contain the
 `NextEpochDescriptor` for the following epoch, Epoch `#1`.

-The `NextEpochDescriptor` for Epoch `#1`:
+`NextEpochDescriptor` for Epoch `#1`:
-- `randomness`: computed using the `randomness_accumulator` established
+- `randomness`: randomness for the validation of next epoch slots computed
-  post-genesis, as mentioned above.
+  as post-genesis as specified above.
-- `authorities`: the same as those specified in the genesis configuration.
+- `authorities`: the same sequence as specified in the genesis configuration.

 ### 6.5.
-Offchain Tickets Creation and Submission
+Tickets Creation and Submission

-During epoch `N`, each validator associated to epoch `N+2` constructs a set of
+During epoch `N`, each validator enabled for to epoch `N+2` constructs a set
-tickets which may be eligible ([6.5.2](#652-tickets-threshold)) to be delivered
+of tickets which may be eligible ([6.5.2](#652-tickets-threshold)) for on-chain
-to on-chain proxies, which are the validators scheduled for epoch `N+1`.
+submission via the relayers, which are the validators scheduled for epoch `N+1`.

 These tickets are constructed using the on-chain randomness snapshot taken
-**after** the execution of the last block of epoch `N-1` together with other
+**before** the execution of the first block of epoch `N` together with other
 parameters and aims to secure ownership of one or more slots of epoch `N+2`.

 Each validator is allowed to submit a maximum number of tickets, constrained by